yyscolin/linux-mini-bash-scripts/readme.md

 Options:
 - You can add as many `EXCLUDE` into the script to `--exclude` their patterns.
 - You may set the `IS_DRYRUN` option to `true`.
 This is the same as using the `-n` or `--dry-run` option for the rsync command.

-## check_ip.sh
-A simple cronjob script to check if your dynamic public IP address has been changed.
-If a change was detected, a notification will be sent from a Telegram bot.

 ## disk_health.sh
 A simple cronjob script to check the SMART overall-health self-assessment test result of your disks, which is the equivalent of `smartctl -H /dev/sdX`.
 If the result is anything other than `PASSED`, a notification will be sent from a Telegram bot.